uciMetropolitanFutures/mixing/README.md

 # MFI_mixing
-# Testing a R shiny app for UCI's Metropolitan Futures Initiative
+# This is an R Shiny App for UCI's Metropolitan Futures Initiative October 2016 report on the impacts of mixing in neighborhoods

-# Consists of ui.R, server.R, ZIP_centroids.csv, and OC_tr.json
+# Owner: Kevin Kane (ktkane@uci.edu, kevin@kevinkane.org)

+# Created September 2016